-Before starting, read the 2022 Earth to Sky Academy course announcement.
+Before starting, read the 2024 Earth to Sky Academy announcement.

 - Regional Leaders are asked to host an Earth to Sky (ETS) course within two years of attending the Academy.
 What is an Earth to Sky course?